-In the age of technology, if you search the term “how to un-do a to-do list” the results are related to a general instruction of how to correct a document on a computer.
+Searching the term “how to un-do a to-do list,” the results relate to general instruction of how to correct a document on a computer.

 So, what is the “UN” to-do list?
-It’s a way of paring down today’s pace and putting it into proper perspective for a more balanced work life, and integrating time to play or re-charge.
+It’s a way of paring down today’s pace, putting it into proper perspective for a more balanced work-life, and integrating time to play or recharge.

-Start the day of work life to-do list with the number 1 most important thing “to-do?”
+Start the day of the work-life to-do list with the number 1 most important thing, “to-do?”
 Then just do it!